0dan0/qr/docs/control/dailytl/README.md

         }
 </style>

-# Daily Time-lapse and Upload
+# Daily Time-lapse Video and Upload

 If you camera is configured (via the Quik App) to update to the GoPro cloud, you can use this daily timelapse to automatically sync each day.
 Ideal for daily documentation for a construction or sunsize/sunsets
 Remember to set your camera's [clock](../precisiontime) before using this QR Code.